 - Connect the UNVR to the internet by inserting one end of an Ethernet cable into its RJ45 port and the other into a UniFi Switch or LAN port.

-- Set up the UNVR and UniFi Protect in either the controller's web UI or via the UniFi Protect mobile app (available on the App Store and Google Play).
+- Set up the UNVR either on the Protect web application or via the Protect mobile app (available on the App Store and Google Play).

-For more information on setting up the UniFi Protect, see UniFi Protect - Set up the UniFi Protect Controller.
+For more information on setting up the UniFi Protect, see UniFi Protect - Getting started.

 Frequently asked questions